THUDM/CogAgent/README_en.md

 ## Research and Development Team &  Acknowledgements

-R&D Institutions: Tsinghua University, Zhipu AI
+**R&D Institutions**: Tsinghua University, Zhipu AI

-Team members: Wenyi Hong, Junhui Ji, Lihang Pan, Yuanchang Yue, Changyu Pang, Siyan Xue, Guo Wang, Weihan Wang, Jiazheng Xu, Shen Yang, Xiaotao Gu, Yuxiao Dong, Jie Tang
+**Team members**: Wenyi Hong, Junhui Ji, Lihang Pan, Yuanchang Yue, Changyu Pang, Siyan Xue, Guo Wang, Weihan Wang, Jiazheng Xu, Shen Yang, Xiaotao Gu, Yuxiao Dong, Jie Tang

-Acknowledgement: We would like to thank the Zhipu AI data team for their strong support, including Xiaohan Zhang, Zhao Xue, Lu Chen, Jingjie Du, Siyu Wang, Ying Zhang, and all annotators.
+**Acknowledgement**: We would like to thank the Zhipu AI data team for their strong support, including Xiaohan Zhang, Zhao Xue, Lu Chen, Jingjie Du, Siyu Wang, Ying Zhang, and all annotators.
 They worked hard to collect and annotate the training and testing data of the CogAgent model.
 We also thank Yuxuan Zhang, Xiaowei Hu, and Hao Chen from the Zhipu AI open source team for their engineering efforts in open sourcing the model.